High energy bounds on wave operators: Smooth method and f - boundedness

-\begin{definition} Let $H$ be a self-adjoint operator on a dense domain in $\Hil$ and $R(z)$ its resolvents.
+\begin{definition} Let $H$ be a selfadjoint operator on a dense domain in $\Hil$ and $R(z)$ its resolvents.
 We call $H$ an \emph{$\Ban$-smooth} operator if there exists an open set $U \subset \rbb$ of full (Lebesgue) measure such that the limits

 exist in $\bops(\Ban,\Band)$, and the extended functions $R: \mathbb{H}_\pm \cup U \to \bops(\Ban,\Band)$ are locally H\"older continuous. \end{definition}

 In this situation, it follows that $U\subset\sigma_{\rm ac}(H)$ and for any Borel set $\Delta\subset U$, one has $E(\Delta)\Hil\subset\pac{}\Hil$.
 The locally H\"older continuous map $A:U \to \bops(\Ban,\Band)$ given by